bespector/NAG-Spark/README.md

 These are a collection of examples for using [the NAG Library] on Apache Spark.
 Current NAG-Spark implemetations are in Java and include the following functionality:
  - Linear Regression (direct solver)
- - Logistic Regression (via a NAG optimizer with constraints on variables)
+ - Logistic Regression with constraints (via a NAG optimizer)
  - Simple Statistical Calculations (mean, sd, skewness, kurtosis, min, max)

 Coming Soon
-- Linear Regression (via a NAG optimizer with constraints on variables)
+- Linear Regression with constraints (via a NAG optimizer)
 - Pearson Correlation
 - Sampled K-means
 - Quantile Analysis